Applying to The Atlantis Fellowship

-After completing the enrollment for your Fellowship, one of our Program Coordinators will be in touch with you.
-Our Program Coordinators specialize in specific Fellowship regions, and will be your main point of contact until you depart for your Fellowship location.
+After completing the enrollment for your Fellowship, one of our operations team members will be in touch with you, and will be your main point of contact until you depart for your Fellowship location.
 Their goal is to help you to feel comfortable and confident about travel logistics, cultural changes, and program expectations, as well as make sure you are on track to submit all of the required forms needed to go abroad.

 Dates and Fees